sarahschirduan/sarahschirduan.github.io/_posts/2019-06-15-titanic-part2.md

 ## Project Overview

-If you haven’t read part one of this deep dive into the Titanic dataset, click <a href="https://sarahschirduan.github.io//titanic-part1" target="_ blank"> here </a>.
+If you haven’t read part one of this deep dive into the Titanic dataset, click <a href="https://sarahschirduan.github.io//titanic-part1" target="_ blank"> here. </a>

 In case you didn’t click on the link above, the purpose of this project is to create a model that accurately predicts who on the Titanic would survive the sinking of the ship.
 I found a great tutorial for this dataset on YouTube.
 I followed a lot of Langer’s code and steps for cleaning and feature engineering of this dataset.
 When it comes to modeling and testing, our code begins to differ.